zerothi/sisl/docs/introduction.rst

 Many intrinsic DFT program files are handled by sisl and extraction of the necessary physical quantities are easily performed.

-Its main focus has been `SIESTA`_ which thus has the largest amount of implemented output files.
+Its main focus has been `Siesta`_ which thus has the largest amount of implemented output files.